 - Late April through May: IGEN Bridge Partner programs offer admission to applicants.

-THE IGEN BRIDGE APPLICATION PORTAL IS NOW OPEN THROUGH MARCH 31.
+THE IGEN BRIDGE APPLICATION PORTAL WILL REOPEN ON DECEMBER 15, 2021 AND REMAIN OPEN THROUGH MARCH 31, 2022.

 Read and Watch Success Stories of our Graduate Students